First VMCAI Winter School – CALL FOR PARTICIPATION

-VMCAI Winter School is a winter school on formal methods associated with VMCAI 2019 (VMCAI 2019 – 20th International Conference on Verification, Model Checking, and Abstract Interpretation) that will take place in Lisbon, Portugal on January 9-12, 2019.
+VMCAI Winter School is a winter school on formal methods associated with VMCAI 2019 (VMCAI 2019 – 20th International Conference on Verification, Model Checking, and Abstract Interpretation) that took place in Lisbon, Portugal on January 9-12, 2019.
 In the vein of VMCAI, the school is meant to facilitate interaction, cross-fertilization, and advancement of hybrid methods that combine Verification, Model Checking, Abstract Interpretation, etc.

 List of tutorial lectures: